swimmingly/yodrew.github.io/_pages/darkroom-retreat.md

 The unconscious is:

 - the hidden part of consciousness.
 It is pervasive in the being, an integral aspect of every cell, organ, system, and the organism as a whole
-- the biggest part of consciousness, coordinating millions of actions per second in each one of the 10 trillion cells
+- the biggest part of consciousness, coordinating millions of actions per second in each one of our trillions of cells
 - omniscient, omnipotent, and infallible: all-knowing, all-powerful, and incapable of error
 - just waiting for a chance to fix what is broken